 What to do if You’re Kid Tells you About Being Bullied

 You start counting to 10 and breathing.
 Listening calmly, don’t react.
 Listening calmly, offer comfort and support.
 Praise them for doing the right thing for coming to you.
 And remind them they’re not alone.
 Because they’re going to feel very lonely in this bullied situation.
 Reassure them that you’re going to figure it out together.
 “I’ve got you.
 We’re going to work through this.
 We’re going to take care of it.”
 And then take it very seriously and you go to a teacher, a principal, coach, the gym owner, whoever it is.
 And make it a very serious issue.
 You guys know based on what’s in the media and what’s on the TV, this is not an issue that you want to mess around with.
 You dig right in and take care of it.

 Have them spend time with positive influences.
 Encourage them to talk about the good parts of their day:

 - Who takes care of you when you’re feeling sad?

 Help them to get back in the positive.
 Let them know that you believe in them and that you will do whatever you can to address any bullying, and let them just know that they can keep coming to you.
 And how to get your power back.
 Finally, is avoid isolation.
 Talk about it.
 Don’t hide in your fear.
 Talk to your parents, talk to your coaches, talk to your teammates.
 Seriously, send me an email.
 I will help talk you through it.
 ‘Cause I don’t want anybody to feel isolated in this.
 It is not your fault, it is not okay, and it has to stop.

 All right, everybody.
 We’re out of time for today.
 Thank you so much for joining me, and happy back to school if that’s what you’re up to this week.
-Reach out to me, email@example.com if you have any questions and go to performahappy.com if you want to join us in the community.
+Reach out to me, firstname.lastname@example.org if you have any questions and go to performhappy.com if you want to join us in the community.
 I will be back here next week, Monday 4:30 Pacific to answer your questions.
 Until then, bye.